 Social Media Addiction: How to Protect Yourself

 In the early days of social media, checking in on your friends and loved ones through social platforms required you to physically log on to a computer.
-With only a few platforms available, it was easy to limit the use of social media, using it to stay connected and update others on your personal and professional life, then logging off and stepping away without much of a second thought.
+With only a few platforms available, it was easy to limit social media usage, using it to stay connected and update others on your personal and professional life, then logging off and stepping away without much of a second thought.

-Today, social media use looks much different than it did just a few decades ago.
+Today, in the United States, Canada, and around the world, social media use looks much different than it did just a few decades ago.
 Thanks to evolving technology, we can now access our social media accounts from anywhere.
 And with so many social media sites and platforms to subscribe to, we’re spending more time than ever inside our mental pod, something akin to The Matrix.

 The result?
-An estimated 210 million people in the U.S. are suffering from social media addiction.
-However, many experts speculate that this number has increased exponentially since COVID-19.
-Social media became the obvious answer for how to stay connected when cut off from friends and loved ones.
+An estimated 210 million people in the U.S. are suffering from social media addiction, and in some cases, self esteem issues.
+Many experts speculate that this number has increased exponentially since COVID-19.
+Social media became the obvious answer for how to stay connected when cut off from friends and loved ones when we were stuck inside during the pandemic.
 But spending too much time on social media has proven to have negative benefits when it comes to our mental health as a result.

-In this article, we’ll explore the signs of social media addiction, how to tell if you’re addicted to social media and steps to take in order to limit social media use, and use social media in a healthy way.
+In this article, we’ll explore the signs of social media addiction, how to tell if you’re a social media addict, and what steps to take in order to limit social media use so you can use social media in a healthy way.

 What is social media addiction?